-Department of Conservation Page 42 public-with specific conditions on how this requirement will be phased in over time stated in each individual concession, under the Heritage New Zealand Pouhere Taonga Act 2014. including the requirement that any costs charged to the public are reasonable; or b) in the case of Policy 3.11.2(b), the building(s) Refer to draft Concession (Lease and Licence) (Appendix F) - clause 15.1(c) of Schedule 2. are to be removed within 18 months of the death of the person named on the authorisation as at 26 June 2013, or within 20 years of approval of this CMS, whichever occurs first; and c) the style and character of all buildings are to 3.11.4(d) The defined lease, licence and easement area r have been specified in section 4.3.2 in th Report (including Table 7). remain essentially unmodified; and d) the floor area and footprint of all building(s) are not to increase beyond that existing at the time of CMS approval; and e) all buildings must comply with the Building Act 2004 and local authority requirements; and 3.11.4(e) Refer to Concession (Lease and Licence) (Appendix F) - clauses 15.1(b) and 15.1(c) of Schedule 2 and proposed special conditions 12 to 18 in Section 6.5.1 in this Report which address this matter. f) transfer/assignment of the concession to another party should not be authorised; and g) an indemnity to protect the Department is given by the concessionaire and the concessionaire holds adequate insurance (e.g. general public liability insurance, statutory liability insurance, and for the removal of buildings) to cover this indemnity.
+Department of Conservation Page 42 public-with specific conditions on how this requirement will be phased in over time stated in each individual concession, under the Heritage New Zealand Pouhere Taonga Act 2014. including the requirement that any costs charged to the public are reasonable; or b) in the case of Policy 3.11.2(b), the building(s) are to be removed 53 within 18 months of the Refer to draft Concession (Lease and Licence (Appendix F) - clause 15.1(c) of Schedule 2. death of the person named on the authorisation as at 26 June 2013, or within 20 years of approval of this CMS, whichever occurs first; and c) the style and character of all buildings are to n the 3.11.4(d) The defined lease, licence and easement areas have been specified in section 4.3.2 in this Report (including Table 7). c) the style and character of all buildings are to remain essentially unmodified; and d) the floor area and footprint of all building(s) are not to increase beyond that existing at the time of CMS approval; and e) all buildings must comply with the Building Act 2004 and local authority requirements; and 3.11.4(e) Refer to Concession (Lease and Licence) (Appendix F) - clauses 15.1(b) and 15.1(c) of Schedule 2 and proposed special conditions 12 to 18 in Section 6.5.1 in this Report which address this matter. f) transfer/assignment of the concession to another party should not be authorised; and g) an indemnity to protect the Department is given by the concessionaire and the concessionaire holds adequate insurance (e.g. general public liability insurance, statutory liability insurance, and for the removal of buildings) to cover this indemnity.
 3.11.4(f) If, after considering the discussions under policy 3.11.2 above the decision maker forms a view that an intention to grant a concession is considered appropriate for the phase-out period up to 31 August 2036, then the standard condition in Schedule 2 of the lease and licence and easement that precludes any concession being assigned without the Grantor's consent should satisfy the decision maker, if a concession is granted that the Minister will exercise this discretion reasonably.
-3.11.4(g) The cottage/pilot house owner(s) will be required to have comprehensive "Home Sum Insured" cover .
+3.11.4(g) The cottage/pilot house owner(s) will be required to have comprehensive "Home Sum Insured" cover 28 .
 The background to this cover and the discussion on the imposition of a bond is covered in section 6.4 in this Report.
-3.11.5 Should, where an existing authorisation contains a right of renewal, grant the renewal of authorisations for private accommodation and related facilities, including encampments, on public conservation lands and waters only to the existing authorisation holder, if: a) the right of renewal is exercised by the authorisation holder before the existing authority expires; and b) (subject to the terms of the authorisation) the person holding the authorisation has complied with all of the terms and conditions of the authorisation.
+3.11.5 Should, where an existing authorisation contains a right of renewal, grant the renewal54 of authorisations for private accommodation and related facilities, including encampments, on public conservation lands and waters only to the existing authorisation holder,55 if: a) the right of renewal is exercised by the authorisation holder before the existing authority expires;56 and b) (subject to the terms of the authorisation) the person holding the authorisation has complied with all of the terms and conditions of the authorisation.
 There is no existing authorisation, therefore this policy is not relevant.
-3.11.6 Should not authorise the substantial repair or replacement of private accommodation and related facilities, including encampments, if: a) a building falls into substantial disrepair, so that it needs work requiring a building consent under the Building Act 2004; or The buildings have/will continue to be repaired and maintained.
+3.11.6 Should not authorise the substantial repair or replacement of private accommodation and related facilities, including encampments, if: a) a building falls into substantial disrepair, so that it needs work requiring a building consent under the Building Act 2004;57 or The buildings have/will continue to be repaired and maintained.
 Substantial repair or replacement.
-1. Where the buildings are threatened by (or damaged/destroyed by) coastal erosion the b) a building is destroyed or so damaged by an event (e.g. fire, flood) as to render it untenantable.
-Grantor is under no obligation to approve their relocation, repair or rebuilding.
-Refer to proposed special conditions 10 and 11 in section 6.5.1 in this Report; and 2.
-If the building is damaged in a way that makes it unsuitable for residential occupation, then the Grantor can choose not to approve the repair/rebuilding and the lease/licence will come to an end.
-Refer to clause 19.1(h) of Schedule 2.
-Under both these scenarios, if a concession is granted then the Minister will be expected to exercise these discretions in reasonably.
-51 The exception in section 50 of the National Parks Act 1980 relates to accommodation in a public sense.
-The only private accommodation it deals with is for staff quarters.
-52 Such as section 7(2) of the Conservation Amendment Act 1996, section 11(4) of the Reserves Amendment Act 1996, or section 5(3) of the National Parks Amendment Act 1996.
-53 Unless retained by the Department for public use/active management of historical and cultural heritage values.
-54 Where the existing/previous authorisation does not contain a right of renewal and is due to expire (or has expired) and the authorisation holder applies for a new concession, the application should be considered against the other policies in this section and the relevant General Policy.
+1. Where the buildings are threatened by (or damaged/destroyed by) coastal erosion the

-$^{\rm 27}$ Section 4.2.2, Table 7 (Item 4) of this Report
+28 Section 4.2.2, Table 7 (Item 4) of this Report